tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema-recommendations.rst

 Recommendations using the PIDINST metadata schema
 =================================================

-The PIDINST metadata schema consists of common metadata properties that are used to consistently and accurately identify instruments across networks and infrastructures.
-Thus, in support of unambiguous identification, we recommend that an instrument’s associated metadata is published in a common language, specifically US English.
-Currently, two variants of the metadata schema exist.
-The original `PIDINST schema`_, based on the evaluation of use cases collected by the working group, is used for prototypical implementation of metadata properties in the ePIC infrastructure.
-A second variant provides a `mapping between PIDINST metadata properties and DataCite Metadata Schema 4.3 <PIDINST DataCite schema_>`_.
+In support of unambiguous identification, we recommend that an instrument’s associated metadata is published in a common language, specifically US English.
+In the following section, we provide advanced recommendations on how to form the values in the PIDINST metadata and discuss special cases.

 .. _pidinst-metadata-schema-terminologies: